rust-lang/rfcs/text/0000-target-extension.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-**TODO**

-Modifying the `Target` struct is a low-level change by itself.
+If modifying the `Target` struct is a low-level change by itself, the current RFC proposes it in order to change an implicit paradigm in targets (the targeting OS will be stable accross version, which is false).

+With the RFC, Rust become able to express this lack of stability on the OS, in a stable way.
+In a sens, it extents the ability of Rust to targets several OS by refining to targets several OS version.

+From downstream perspective, it permits to use Rust to target several OS versions whereas the versions are incompatibles.

-From a developer perspective, it adds a new attribute for conditional compilation.
+From Rust developer perspective, it adds a new attributes for conditional compilation.

-For projects using Rust (Firefox in mind), it changes the `--target` argument for several existing targets in a breaking way: some targets will disappear (`x86_64-unknown-openbsd`) in favor of others targets (`x86_64-unknown-openbsd6.0` and `x86_64-unknown-openbsd6.1` at time of writing).
-But it reflects better the reality: OpenBSD 6.0 is different from OpenBSD 6.1.

-What additions or changes to the Rust Reference, _The Rust Programming Language_, and/or _Rust by Example_ does it entail?
+Regarding documentation, additions have to be done on:

 - _Rust Reference_: mentioning new attributes in conditional compilation attribute section.
-- **TODO**
+- **TODO**: mentioning new predicates
+- **TODO**: mentioning targets (by OS version)

 # Drawbacks